Quality of Life Survey Shows the Challenges of Patients and Caregivers

 IGHV Testing Now Available in Canada

 IGHV testing is now available to patients across Canada.
 IGHV is a “powerful predictor of duration of response and overall survival with chemoimmunotherapy (CIT).
 As this test may influence choice of therapy between CIT and novel agents, it is critical that providers understand how mutational status is determined and the limitations of testing.”
 Crombie & Davids https://doi.org/10.1002/ajh.24808

-IgHV or mutational status testing is part of the approval of first-line Ibrutinib (Imbruvica) in Ontario.
-However, patients in all provinces are eligible for IgHV testing.
-The cost is covered by Janssen Pharmaceuticals and physicians can arrange the testing through their Janssen hematology representative.
+IGHV or mutational status testing is available to all patients through funding provided by Janssen Pharmaceuticals.
+Physicians can arrange the testing through their Janssen hematology representative.
 The testing will be done at the Montreal Jewish General Hospital.

 CLLPAG Urges Quebec Minister to Approve Venetoclax